lukedegruchy/ceylon-uuid/README.md

 * mostSignificantBits
 * leastSignificantBits

-Current version: 0.0.6
+Current version: 0.0.7

 Version history:

-* 0.0.1: The only functionality implemented is to obtain a UUID from a UUID string (ex E1303FB5-F085-4D11-A51C-D85DFFC7FE27) and the actual string attribute of the UUID will output this same UUID string.
+- 0.0.1: The only functionality implemented is to obtain a UUID from a UUID string (ex E1303FB5-F085-4D11-A51C-D85DFFC7FE27) and the actual string attribute of the UUID will output this same UUID string.
-* 0.0.2: Add functionality to obtain a randomly generated UUID version 4.
+- 0.0.2: Add functionality to obtain a randomly generated UUID version 4.
 Also, validate for supported versions and variants.
-* 0.0.3: Add functionality to support version 3 (MD5) and version 5 (SHA-1) UUIDs.
+- 0.0.3: Add functionality to support version 3 (MD5) and version 5 (SHA-1) UUIDs.
 Also, support blank UUID
 (00000000-0000-0000-0000-000000000000), even though the standard doesn't seem to mandate this, this concept does seem to be used in practice.
-* 0.0.4: Internal storage is based on most and least significant bits and all attributes such as version, variant, string and bytes are computed on demand instead of inlined at initialization.
+- 0.0.4: Internal storage is based on most and least significant bits and all attributes such as version, variant, string and bytes are computed on demand instead of inlined at initialization.
-* 0.0.5:  Convert the class initializer to a constructor with the intention of making it unshared when the capability exists in ceylon-spec.
+- 0.0.5:  Convert the class initializer to a constructor with the intention of making it unshared when the capability exists in ceylon-spec.
 Ensure that the bytes attribute returns the correct bytes.
 Import com.vasileff.ceylon.random.api and use it instead of Java's secureRandom for random number generation for random UUIDs.
-* 0.0.6: Add herd.chayote module and use its functions in place of any duplicate functions in this project.
+- 0.0.6: Add herd.chayote module and use its functions in place of any duplicate functions in this project.
+- 0.0.7: Update to herd.chayote 0.0.7.
+Change UUID constructor to sealed.
+Move last unit test to test module.
+Expose bytesToUuid() as shared.
+Introduce type safe version as an enumerated type and use this for all operations involving versions.